Dunning–Kruger effect: Lack of incentive

-Significance
+Practical significance

-Various claims have been made about the Dunning–Kruger effect's practical significance or why it matters.
-They often focus on how it causes the affected people to make decisions that lead to dire consequences for them or others.
-This is especially relevant for decisions that have long-term effects.
-For example, it can lead poor performers into careers for which they are unfit.
-High performers underestimating their skills, though, may forego viable career opportunities matching their skills in favor of less promising ones that are below their skill level.
-In other cases, the wrong decisions can also have severe short-term effects, as when overconfidence leads pilots to operate a new aircraft for which they lack adequate training or to engage in flight maneuvers that exceed their proficiency.
-Emergency medicine is another area where the correct assessment of one's skills and the risks of treatment is of central importance.
-The tendencies of physicians in training to be overconfident must be considered to ensure the appropriate degree of supervision and feedback.
-The Dunning–Kruger effect can also affect economic activities negatively.
+There are disagreements about the Dunning–Kruger effect's magnitude and practical consequences as compared to other psychological effects.
+Claims about its significance often focus on how it causes affected people to make decisions that have bad outcomes for them or others.
+For example, according to Gilles E. Gignac and Marcin Zajenkowski, it can have long-term consequences by leading poor performers into careers for which they are unfit.
+High performers underestimating their skills, though, may forgo viable career opportunities matching their skills in favor of less promising ones that are below their skill level.
+In other cases, the wrong decisions can also have short-term effects.
+For example, Pavel et al. hold that overconfidence can lead pilots to operate a new aircraft for which they lack adequate training or to engage in flight maneuvers that exceed their proficiency.

+Emergency medicine is another area where the correct assessment of one's skills and the risks of treatment matters.
+According to Lisa TenEyck, the tendencies of physicians in training to be overconfident must be considered to ensure the appropriate degree of supervision and feedback.
+Schlösser et al. hold that the Dunning–Kruger effect can also negatively affect economic activities.
 This is the case, for example, when the price of a good, such as a used car, is lowered by the buyers' uncertainty about its quality.
 An overconfident buyer unaware of their lack of knowledge may be willing to pay a much higher price because they do not take into account all the potential flaws and risks relevant to the price.